marcusassmus/visualising-elastic-anisotropy/README.md

 by Joachim Nordmann, Marcus Aßmus, and Holm Altenbach.
 The program have been written in Matlab.

-The user may run the main file visu_elastic_anisotropy.m in order to reproduce all examples presented [1].
+The user may run the main file visu_elastic_anisotropy.m in order to reproduce all examples presented in [1].